 Level: beginner

-Ok, so lunges ain’t no leg curl.
-However, they essentially take your hamstrings through the motion of flexion and extension via bending the knee, as in the leg curl.
+Alternating reverse lunges are a leg curl alternative that takes your hamstrings through the motion of flexion and extension via bending the knee, as in the leg curl.
 Unlike the standard forward lunge, reverse lunges hit your hamstrings much harder given that the driving force of the movement comes from your back leg.
+Mind-to-muscle connection is everything when performing the reverse lunges, and this exercise affords you the level of control and stability that promotes this connection.

 - Begin standing upright with your feet together.